ColinLeverger/quick-setup-debian-server/README.md

 * Securisation of the server:
     - Create a new user with its own password,
-    - Disable root authentification & password authentification (use of SSH keys),
+    - Disable root & password authentification (use of SSH keys),
     - Install and configure security services, including:
         + Fail2ban
         + Rkhunter
-    - Change SSH default port
+    - Change SSH default port.
 * Installation of Newrelic agent to monitor the server.
 * Installation of basic stuff for various uses:
     - `htop`,
     - `Python`,
     - ...
 * Installation of Docker.
 This will be the only thing running in the server considered, all services will be dockerized.
-* Installation of various docker services:
+* Installation of various Docker services:
     - `reverse-proxy`: install & configure a reverse proxy to route all the http requests to the good dockerized service.
 Based on `jwilder/nginx-proxy` docker scripts.
 See: https://github.com/jwilder/nginx-proxy
     - `srv-voeux`: install & configure a php website used in my portfolio. _You probably won't need that... ;)_
     - `seedbox`: install & configure several seedbox.
 Based on `kfei/docktorrent` docker scripts.
 See: https://github.com/kfei/docktorrent